by Meghan Holohan

 After losing 80 pounds in her mid-60s, Terry Reuer took on another challenge - completing a Tough Mudder.

 Losing 80 pounds has helped Reuer have a balanced outlook on her health.
 Here are her tips for others hoping to lose weight:

 When Reuer started her weight-loss journey, she saw a T-shirt that said, “Forget skinny, get fit.”
 And that felt like exactly what she wanted to do.

 “Find something outside of yourself that motivates you,” she said.
 “Motivation is more than just the weight loss."

 - YOU’RE NEVER TOO OLD TO BE HEALTHY.

 Reuer heard all sorts of tall tales about senior health, such as it’s impossible to gain muscle mass or lose belly fat after a certain age.
 She soon learned both were untrue.

 “I built a lot of muscle this year,” she said.

-- i thought about this SHED THE NEGATIVE PEOPLE.
+- SHED THE NEGATIVE PEOPLE.

 Having the support of her husband and loved ones helped Reuer as she made healthy changes.
 But there were some who tried to discourage her, saying she was too old or that she might hurt herself.
 Soon Reuer realized she didn’t need that.